Hamilton-Jacobi equations from mean-field spin glasses: Introduction

 The \textit{ad hoc} and \textit{extrinsic} nature of these two notions motivate us to seek an \textit{intrinsic} definition of solutions.
 We want to define solutions in the viscosity sense and establish the well-posedness of the equation, by which we mean the validity of a comparison principle and the existence of solutions.
 Moreover, we verify that the solution is the limit of finite-dimensional approximations, and, under certain convexity conditions, the solution admits a representation by a variational formula.
 In particular, we want to ensure that solutions understood in the aforementioned two notions are in fact viscosity solutions.
 Therefore, the framework of viscosity solutions is compatible with the existing theory.

 The key difficulty is to find a natural definition of solutions in the viscosity sense so that all goals announced above are achievable.
-The surprising observation is that it is sufficient to simply require the solution to satisfy the equation in the viscosity sense everywhere, including the boundary without prescribing any additional condition (e.g.\ Neumann or Dirichlet) on the boundary.
+The surprising observation is that it is sufficient to simply require the solution to satisfy the equation in the viscosity sense everywhere, including the boundary \rv{of the natural domain} without prescribing any additional condition (e.g.\ Neumann or Dirichlet) on the boundary.
 Let us expand the discussion below.

 We start with some basics.
 To make sense of the differential $\partial_\varrho f$, we restrict $\cP^\uparrow$ to $\cP^\uparrow_2$, the set of monotone measures with finite second moments, and equip $\cP^\uparrow_2$ with the $2$-Wasserstein metric.
 Heuristically, the derivative $\partial_\varrho f(t,\varrho)$ describes the asymptotic behavior of $ f(t,\vartheta)-f(t,\varrho)$ as $\vartheta$ tends to $\varrho$ in the transport sense, namely, in the Wasserstein metric.
-Fortunately, $\cP^\uparrow_2$ can be isometrically embedded onto a closed convex cone in an $L^2$ space.
-This cone has an empty interior but generates the $L^2$ space.
+Fortunately, $\cP^\uparrow_2$ can be isometrically \rv{(see~\eqref{e.isometry})} embedded onto a closed convex cone in an $L^2$-space. \rv{The isometry, defined in \eqref{e.diff_wass}, is simply mapping a probability measure to its quantile function (generalized from one dimension to $D$-dimension).} This cone has an empty interior but generates the $L^2$-space.
 So, we cannot restrict to a subspace to ensure that the cone has a nonempty interior.
 Via this isometry, $\partial_\varrho f$ can be understood in the sense of the Fr\'echet derivative.